 How does Surging Sparks compare to Destined Rivals for pack opening?

 Both sets are negative EV at market prices.
-Surging Sparks has a lower EV per pack ($5.04 vs the Destined Rivals figure) but with the Pikachu ex SIR creating a larger single jackpot outcome.
+Surging Sparks has a lower EV per pack than Destined Rivals but with the Pikachu ex SIR creating a larger single jackpot outcome.
 Destined Rivals has a more distributed SIR pool.
 In both cases, retail sourcing is the only sensible opening strategy — market prices are significantly above break-even for both sets.

-Disclaimer: All card prices are from PriceCharting market data (USD) as of May 2026 and are indicative of current secondary market rates — they will change.
-SGD equivalents use an approximate 1.28 exchange rate (May 2026).
+Disclaimer: All card prices are from PriceCharting market data (USD) as of June 2026 and are indicative of current secondary market rates — they will change.
+SGD equivalents use an approximate 1.28 exchange rate (June 2026).
 Pull rates are community estimates from 8,000+ pack aggregate opening data; The Pokemon Company does not publish official pull rates.
 Retail price estimates assume SGD $5.50/pack — verify with your local store.
 Monte Carlo results use 100,000 simulated openings, seed 42.
-Retail win rates are estimates based on analytical calculations.
 This is not financial advice.
 Verify current prices on tcgTalk or Carousell before making any buying or selling decisions.